AhmedCoolProjects/chartprime-docs/docs/ChartPrime Oscillators Toolkit/Features Overview/Feature 1.md

 ---
-title: "Feature 1: Trend fusion Oscillator"
+title: "Trend fusion Oscillator"
-sidebar_position: 1
+sidebar_position: 2
 ---

 One of ChartPrime’s most iconic oscillators; this oscillator uses an amalgamation of **price** and **volume** to give market participants useful insight into possible future price action.
 It is designed in the format of a classical oscillator to be recogniseable and have a **easy learning curve**.